Juno I: Launch history

-Juno I was launched six times by ABMA in 1958, intending to place satellites in LEO.
+Juno I was launched six times by Army Ballistic Missile Agency (ABMA) in 1958, intending to place satellites in low Earth orbit.

 Following the successful launch of Explorer 1 on February 1, 1958, the first U.S. satellite, Juno I made five more launches before being retired in favor of Juno II.
 Although Juno I's launch of the Explorer 1 satellite was a huge success for the U.S. space program, only two of its remaining five flights were successful, Explorer 3 and Explorer 4, giving the Juno I vehicle a mission total success ratio of 50%.
 The Juno I vehicle was replaced by the Juno II in 1959.

 The designation painted on the sides of the rocket was inherited from Jupiter-C, where the sequence of manufacture of the rockets (which are not necessarily launched in order, and may be uprated as solutions to technical problems are worked out in tests) was considered a military secret.
 So the designation employed a simple transformation cypher based on the name of the design and test base: Huntsville, Alabama, giving HUNTSVILE, with duplicated letters dropped.
 This way H was used for 1, U for 2, ..., E for 9 and X for 0.
 Thus the "UE" painted on the side of the Juno I that launched Explorer 1 indicates it was S/N 29 (U→2, E→9).

 The American public was happy and relieved that America had finally managed to launch a satellite after the launch failures in the Vanguard and Viking series.
 With the relative success of the Juno I program, von Braun developed the Juno II, using a PGM-19 Jupiter first stage, rather than a Redstone.